xiehuc/pidgin-lwqq/README.md

 -----
  provide qq protocol for pidgin on linux. based on webqq service.
- a pidgin plugin based on [lwqq](https://github.com/mathslinux/lwqq). a excellent safe useful library for webqq protocol.
+ a pidgin plugin based on [lwqq](https://github.com/mathslinux/lwqq). a excellent compact useful library for webqq protocol.
+ since the name may confused. lwqq is linux webqq

 License: GPLv3